Nuxt Plugins

 For a side project (Dachsbau) I wrote a module to connect Nuxt with Plausible as easy as possible.
 I later outsourced the initially internal plugin as a Nuxt module.
 Unexpectedly, I was offered to make the module available as an official Nuxt module.
 Sure!

-What makes me most happy is that the Nuxt.com website uses it itself.
+What makes me most happy is that Nuxt.com uses it itself.